ledcoyote/ledcoyote.github.io/_posts/2025-01-17-work-automation-accountability-ai-1.md

 place in which discretion plays any part, so there need not be any human involved.
 A machine may be constructed to press the button to any degree of precision (smallness of X) that technology allows.
-A human _could_ be tasked with the button pressing, depending on their skill, but this task is emminently automatable.
+A human _could_ be tasked with the button pressing, depending on their skill, but this task is eminently automatable.

 In contrast, consider craft work.
 A craftperson is an individual who has gained